 Program Areas Fiscal Year 2005 Capital Authority Request

-Blue Plains Wastewater Treatment 181,656
+Blue Plains Wastewater Treatment 134,850

-Sewer Collection System 43,800
+Sewer Collection System 32,812

 Combined Sewer Projects 1 0

-Stormwater 9,118
+Stormwater 0

-Water System 122,627
+Water System 92,750

 Washington Aqueduct (WASA share) 0

 Capital Equipment 13,839

-Total 371,040
+Total 274,251

-1 The combined sewer projects' authority request is zero, as existing, previously requested, capital authority in this service area is in excess of projected commitments in FY 2004, FY 2005, and the first half of FY 2006.
+1 The combined sewer projects' authority request is zero, as existing, previously requested, capital authority in this service area is in excess of projected commitments in FY 2005, FY 2005, and the first half of FY 2006.
+We may revise this request prior to Board approval in January, based on the status of negotiations on the proposed LTCP with the EPA Department of Justice, potential new funding from the federal government, or other related issues.